openziti-test-kitchen/healthcheck-proxy/README.md

 * `--network-alias device-virtual.edgex.ziti`.
 See above.
 * `--network-alias support-notifications.edgex.ziti`.
 See above.
 * `--network-alias support-scheduler.edgex.ziti`.
 See above.
 * `openziti/healthcheck-proxy`.
-This is the container for docker to execute
+This is the container for docker to execute, in GHCR

 ## Example of Creating/Authorizing an Identity
 This is just an example for how the identity for EdgeX Foundry was generated: